jaidena2277/about-me/README.md

 * I like watching shows

-* I have a lizaed
+* I have a lizard